What is this?

 Most informal talk of passenger rail on the Midtown line assumes a main line service, likely due to the presence of main line tracks along the whole corridor and the long length of the trips it most optimally serves.
 A main line Midtown project would probably involve construction of substantial dedicated trackage, as the corridor sees much freight traffic and CP are not known to be amenable to accommodating passenger service on their tracks.
 While they are unlikely to cede any of their right-of-way to a transit project without a fight, dedicated tracks will allow frequent service to operate in isolation of any present or future, freight or passenger main line traffic.

 Given the numerous grade separations on the existing corridor, the addition of two tracks fit for surface metro operation should be relatively simple.
 In this context, however, the advantage of metro lies in the ease of diverging from the corridor to serve nodes and connect with other lines.
 Small metro trains can handle sharp curves on light viaducts and small tunnels, stopping at simple stations.
 This eliminates the need to build an expensive main line tunnel at Mississauga Centre, and it allows for direct connections where the corridor misses nearby stations.
-Automated operations enable high service frequency and reliability at all hours, maximising the benefits of these investments.
+Automated operations enable high service frequency and reliability at all hours, maximizing the benefits of these investments.

 Vancouver SkyTrain